 Crime & Safety

 She Died Alone At A Bus Stop.
-Mahwah Students Helped Solve Cold Case
+NJ Students Helped Solve Cold Case

-Students and staff in a NJ college genealogy program have helped solve the mystery of "Bus Stop Jane Doe."
+Students and staff in a New Jersey program have helped solve the mystery of "Bus Stop Jane Doe."

-MAHWAH, NJ — After a woman was found dead at a bus stop in Arizona in 2023, detectives couldn't determine who she was, or if family was looking for her.
+After a woman was found dead at a bus stop in Arizona in 2023, detectives couldn't determine who she was, or if her family was searching for her.

 Find out what's happening in Mahwahfor free with the latest updates from Patch.

 Back on Feb.
-8, of 2023 — according to the Investigative Genetic Genealogy Center program at Ramapo College in Mahwah — a woman died at a bus stop located at 711 West Grande Avenue in Phoenix, Arizona.
+8, 2023, a woman died at a bus stop located at 711 West Grande Ave. in Phoenix.

 Her death was investigated by the Phoenix Police Department and the Maricopa County Office of the Medical Examiner.